HokAI — Find the Right AI Tool

 B

 Bias — Systematic skew in AI output that disadvantages certain groups.
-Can come from training data or design.
-Mitigated by auditing, diverse data, and human review.
-Important for hiring, lending, and support.
+Can come from training data or model design.
+Mitigated through auditing, diverse training data, and human review.
+Especially important in hiring, lending, and support contexts.

 C

 Chatbot — AI that converses with users via text or voice.
-Responds to prompts.
-Does not take actions.
+Responds to prompts but doesn't take actions outside the conversation.
 Used for support, sales, and general Q&A.

-Context Window — The amount of text (in tokens) an AI model can process at once.
+Context Window — The amount of text (in tokens) a model can process at once.
 Larger context means longer documents and conversations.
-Ranges from 8K to 1M+ tokens depending on model.
+Ranges from 8K to over 1M tokens depending on the model.

 Copilot — AI that works alongside you in real time, suggesting and assisting.
-Embedded in tools (IDE, doc, spreadsheet).
-Assists; does not act autonomously.
-See >What Is an AI Copilot?.
+Embedded in tools like IDEs, docs, and spreadsheets.
+Assists rather than acting autonomously.
+See What Is an AI Copilot?.

 D

 Data Residency — Where data is stored geographically.
-Some regulations require data to stay in a specific region (e.g., EU).
-Tools may offer region choice for compliance.
+Some regulations require data to stay in a specific region (EU data in the EU, etc.).
+Tools may offer region choice for compliance purposes.

 DPA — Data Processing Agreement.
-Contract between you and a vendor that processes personal data.
+A contract between you and a vendor that processes personal data on your behalf.
 Required under GDPR and similar laws.
 Specifies how data is handled, stored, and protected.

 E

 Embeddings — Numerical representations of text (or images) that capture meaning.
-Similar content has similar vectors.
-Enable semantic search and RAG.
-See >Embeddings and Vector Databases.
+Similar content produces similar vectors.
+They enable semantic search and RAG.
+See Embeddings and Vector Databases.

-EU AI Act — European Union regulation for AI.
-Risk-based.
-Transparency obligations (Article 50) from August 2026.
-Affects providers and deployers.
+EU AI Act — European Union regulation for AI systems.
+Risk-based framework.
+Transparency obligations under Article 50 came into force August 2, 2026.
+Affects both providers and deployers.
 Non-EU companies serving EU users are in scope.

 Evaluation Scorecard — A template for scoring AI tools on capability, pricing, integration, and other factors.
-Used to compare and decide.
-See >Evaluation Scorecard.
+Used to compare options and document decisions.
+See Evaluation Scorecard.

 F

-Fine-Tuning — Training a pre-trained model on your data to adapt its behavior.
+Fine-Tuning — Training a pre-trained model on your own data to adapt its behavior.
 Changes style, format, or domain knowledge.
-More complex than prompts or RAG.
-See >Fine-Tuning vs. Pre-Training.
+More involved than prompting or RAG.
+See Fine-Tuning vs. Pre-Training.

-Foundation Model — A large AI model trained on broad data.
-Serves as a base for many applications.
-GPT, Claude, Gemini, Llama are foundation models.
-See >What Is a Foundation Model?.
+Foundation Model — A large AI model trained on broad data that serves as a base for many applications.
+GPT, Claude, Gemini, and Llama are all foundation models.
+See What Is a Foundation Model?.

 Freemium — Free tier with paid upgrades.
 Try for free; pay for more.
-Common for SaaS and AI tools.
+Common pricing structure for SaaS and AI tools.

 G

 GDPR — General Data Protection Regulation.
 EU law governing personal data.
-Consent, access, deletion, and data processing agreements.
-Applies when you process EU residents' data.
+Covers consent, access rights, deletion, and data processing agreements.
+Applies whenever you process personal data belonging to EU residents.

 Generative AI — AI that generates new content: text, images, audio, video.
-Trained on existing data; produces novel output.
-LLMs and image generators are generative.
+Trained on existing data to produce novel output.
+LLMs and image generators are both generative.

 H

 Hallucination — When AI generates confident but false information.
-Invented facts, fake citations, plausible nonsense.
-Reduced by RAG, grounding, and verification.
-See >AI Hallucinations Explained.
+Invented facts, fabricated citations, plausible nonsense.
+Reduced through RAG, grounding, and human verification.
+See AI Hallucinations Explained.

 I

 Inference — Running a trained model to produce output.
 The opposite of training.
-When you send a prompt and get a response, that is inference.
+When you send a prompt and get a response, that's inference.

 Integration — How well tools connect to each other.
 Native integrations, APIs, webhooks.
 Good integration reduces manual work and enables automation.